Deeksha-13v/Barracuda_log_in-page/README.md

-# Barracuda_log_in-page
+# Barracuda_login_page
-It is a Barracuda administrator log in page demo project.
+It is a Barracuda administrator login page UI demo project.